mustafa-ahmed1118/Wordle-CSI3140-Group21/README.md

 # CSI3140 Assignment 3 Wordle With PHP

-June 19, 2024\
+July 13, 2024\
 Group 21

 Mustafa Ahmed - 300242013\
 Justin Wang - 300234186

 This is our implementation of Wordle.
-It was made with HTML/CSS and JavaScript.
+It was made with HTML/CSS JavaScript and PHP.
 For more details about the design, click the link : [Design Document](/docs/design_system.md)

 ## How to Play